 During my second year at university, I became interested in audio manipulation and digital signal processing.
 During this time, I came across a form of cross-synthesis known as convolution, which allows for the characteristics of one sound to be mapped to another.
 With the right approach, convolution can be a powerful tool for creative sound design.

-Convolution is an example of a type of processing that can only happen in the digital domain, and can lead to amazing and pleasingly unpredictable sounds with some experimentation.
-Inspired by sound designers such as Diego Stocco, my GAN talk gives an overview of some creative ways to use convolution, outside of it’s more traditional use as a method for creating reverb.
-I cover rhythmic convolution, emulating a guitar cab, and creating dub-style delays, but many possibilities still exist beyond these~
+Inspired by sound designers such as Diego Stocco, my GAN talk gives an overview of some less common ways to use convolution, outside of its more traditional use as a method for simulating reverb.
+I cover rhythmic convolution, guitar cab emulation, and creating dub-style delays, but many possibilities still exist beyond these.